metagenomics/metagenomics-tk/docs/pipeline_configuration.md

  * `steps`: Steps allows to specify multiple pipeline modules for running the toolkit.
 We distinguish between two modes.
 You can either run one tool of the pipeline or the whole pipeline with different configurations.

+ * `databases`: This parameter specifies a place where files are downloaded to.
+If the `slurm` profile is used and databases should be downloaded, the path **must** point to a folder which is not shared between the worker nodes.
+If the `standard` profile is used, it **must** be folder which is shared between all nodes.

 ## S3 Configuration

-All modules of the pipeline can be used in conjunction with S3.
+All modules inputs and outputs can be used in conjunction with S3.
 You will have to create a configuration file that can be provided to nextflow with " -c " Parameter.
+Please note that for using databases you have to provide an additional aws credentials file (see database section).

 ```
 aws {